radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 ![Classic Control Panel](Media/classic-cp.jpg)

 ### Color theme
+The Classic Control Panel can have a custom color theme.

 ### Message of the Day
 The Classic Control Panel login page contains a basic username and password text box.
 To add a custom message on the login page, follow the steps below.